fetchai/docs-archived/docs/etch-language/variables.md

 Make sure you are aware of the precision limits for fixed point decimals in `etch`.

-For up to date values for tolerance, maximum exponent, and number of decimals, please check the <a href="https://github.com/fetchai/ledger/blob/master/libs/vectorise/include/vectorise/fixed_point/fixed_point.hpp#L69" target=_blank>comments</a>.
+For up to date information tolerance, maximum exponent, and number of decimal places for fixed point types, please check the <a href="https://github.com/fetchai/ledger/blob/master/libs/vectorise/include/vectorise/fixed_point/fixed_point.hpp#L69" target=_blank>comments</a>.